Lane Thomas Player Props: Nationals vs. Twins

-On Saturday, Lane Thomas (.211 batting average in his past 10 games, with two doubles, a walk and four RBI) and the Washington Nationals face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+On Sunday, Lane Thomas (.250 slugging percentage in past 10 games, with no home runs) and the Washington Nationals play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
 First pitch is at 2:10 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Twins.
+He had a one-hit showing in his most recent game (1-for-5) against the Twins.

 Lane Thomas Game Info & Props vs. the Twins